JKArena/pulsing/README.md

 Allows creation of Pulse which others around the area can subscribe to and when good the group can gogo.
 For example driving down and one sees a restaurant that one wants to eat at and friends are too far away; create a pulse, get others to join up, and go together xD (in nutshell any things that don't fit the count).
 Allows chatting for the pulse group as well as creating private chat lobbies.

-1. Kafka as queue with Zookeeper
+1. Kafka as queue with Zookeeper / Flume (to compare)
-2. Storm+Trident/Spark-streaming for real time data processing (both to compare)
+2. Storm+Trident/Spark-streaming for real time data processing (to compare)
 3. Hadoop for HDFS + Yarn
    * Cascading+JCascade+Pail
    * Spark ml for machine learning